tonykwon/Docker-Virtual-Hosting/README.md

 I work on many PHP based applications & websites and I needed a way to be able to customize each "container" instead of having to rely on a single server instance that is shared.
 The setup described here allows me to run virtual hosting that I can individually customize & tweak.
 The two examples provided under `skeletons` directory should get you started with a fairly common webserver setup and give you the flexibility to tweak to suit your needs.
 MySQL Server is always needed and hence it is started when the `nginx-proxy` container runs.
 Database directory is mounted from the Host side so that the **data persists** even after the container shuts down. (see `_common/database`) It is still strongly recommneded to make backups of the directory as well as perform database dumps.

+I am using this setup for developing things locally.
+I do not recommend using this for production at all.

 ### Prerequisits ###

 Note: This guide is based on OS X as the Docker Host.